moviik/printer/setup/raspbian/README.md

 # RPi 4 lite image build
+Before you start: for every major progress, please backup the image.
+It might help you later.
+You will anyway backup a final image, I think.
+For example, if you backup after GUI stuff, later you don't need to make every step if you're just changing the code.
+You can use dd: `sudo dd if=/dev/sda of=image_label.img bs=1M status=progress`

+If you want to shrink the image
+1. sudo fdisk -l raspbian-buster.img
+1. check the output of the latest partition, and copy "End"
+1. sudo truncate --size=$[(< copied end >+1)*512] raspbian-buster.img

+## Image build and setup tutorial

 1. Get most recent lite raspbian version (tested with 2019-09-26-raspbian-buster-lite.img)
 1. Extend it to free some space to create a new partition
     1. If the image is smaller than 4GB, use the following command